The Best Food Sensitivity Test 2023

 • Yogurt

-The Food Sensitivity Comprehensive Test consists of all foods tested by the lower-priced standard test as well as an additional 100+ other foods.
-If some of the foods below are a part of your standard diet, you might want to opt for the comprehensive test instead of the standard test.
+The Food Sensitivity Comprehensive Test consists of all foods tested by the lower-priced basic test as well as an additional 108 foods, for a total of 204.
+If some of the foods below are a part of your usual diet, you might want to opt for the comprehensive test instead of the basic Food Sensitivity Test.

 • Aloe vera